JaeWong91/MS2-Marvel-Game/README.md

 -   Card Matching Game part 1 - [Youtube - 'Web Dev Simplified'](https://www.youtube.com/watch?v=28VfzEiJgy4&ab_channel=WebDevSimplified)
 -   Card Matching Game part 2 - [Youtube - 'PortEXE'](https://www.youtube.com/watch?v=3uuQ3g92oPQ&ab_channel=PortEXE)

-I would also like to thank my mentors, Mark Railton and Spencer Barriball for their guidance.
+I would like to thank my mentors, Mark Railton for his guidance and Spencer Barriball for taking the time to play and test the games thoroughly.
+His positive comments were very encouraging!
 Scott at student support has also been a huge help and I would like to thank him for being patient with me.